 Fall Outdoor Activities

-October temperatures in Albuquerque average a high of 69? and a low of 46?-ideal for enjoying the city's beautiful natural surroundings.
+October temperatures in Albuquerque average a high of 69 degrees Fahrenheit and a low of 46--ideal for enjoying the city's beautiful natural surroundings.
 Hike along one of the Sandia Mountains' 150+ miles of trails and admire the leaves' changing colors, or take the Sandia Peak Aerial Tramway, the longest tramway in North America.
 Or head south: With its bigtooth maples and Gambel oaks, the 4.3-mile Fourth of July Trail in the Cibola National Forest south of Albuquerque has some of the most magnificent fall colors in New Mexico.